 - Pari-mutuel betting.

-Most sites will accept US players but be sure to check if the online poker site you’re playing from accepts Michigan players as some specifically do not.
+Most of them will accept players from the USA but be sure to check if the online poker site you’re playing from accepts Michigan players as some specifically do not.

 - The state began to actively push for online gambling in 2016;